-Objective: Identify and document the basic characteristics of various model(s) (including current open model, EPDP Team Composition, Review Teams) that balance representation, inclusivity, expertise, empowerment, accountability and participation.

-- Focus: Current and future WGs. - Possible Implementation Steps: Council to identify and consider the various model options documented when commencing new PDP to determine which best fits a particular PDP effort. - Improvement #2 Proposed Implementation Steps - Staff prepared overview of models used to date (see SPS preparatory materials) - Council to review overview of different models and brainstorm whether other model options should be added to the list. - O Council to consider criteria that could be used to determine which option to apply when a new PDP is kicked off. - Council to consider whether the structure of any existing PDP would need to be reconsidered. - Council to identify and consider the various model options documented when commencing a new PDP to determine which best fits a particular PDP effort. - Improvement #5 Active role for Council liaisons - Description: Ensure that there is a clear understanding with regards to the role of the Council liaison and how he/she can assist the WG leadership.
-This may require PDP WG leadership teams to actively involve the liaison in leadership / preparatory meetings. - O Objective: Ensure optimal use of GNSO Council liaisons to PDP WGs - o Focus: Current and future WGs. - Possible Implementation Steps: Develop clear role description (COMPLETED see https://gnso.icann.org/en/council/gnso-liaison-wg-22feb18-en.pdf). - Develop a briefing document for new Council liaisons including the role description and highlighting relevant provisions of GNSO Procedures on the role and responsibilities of the liaison. - Build into PDP timeline milestones at which the WG leadership team should consider how to best utilize the Council liaison.
+- Objective: Identify and document the basic characteristics of various model(s) (including current open model, EPDP Team Composition, Review Teams) that balance representation, inclusivity, expertise, empowerment, accountability and participation. - Focus: Current and future WGs. - Possible Implementation Steps: Council to identify and consider the various model options documented when commencing new PDP to determine which best fits a particular PDP effort. - Improvement #2 Proposed Implementation Steps - Staff prepared overview of models used to date (see SPS preparatory materials) - Council to review overview of different models and brainstorm whether other model options should be added to the list. - Council to consider criteria that could be used to determine which option to apply when a new PDP is kicked off. - Council to consider whether the structure of any existing PDP would need to be reconsidered. - Council to identify and consider the various model options documented when commencing a new PDP to determine which best fits a particular PDP effort. - Improvement #5 Active role for Council liaisons - Description: Ensure that there is a clear understanding with regards to the role of the Council liaison and how he/she can assist the WG leadership.
+This may require PDP WG leadership teams to actively involve the liaison in leadership / preparatory meetings. - Objective: Ensure optimal use of GNSO Council liaisons to PDP WGs - Focus: Current and future WGs. - Possible Implementation Steps: Develop clear role description (COMPLETED see https://gnso.icann.org/en/council/gnso-liaison-wg-22feb18-en.pdf). - Develop a briefing document for new Council liaisons including the role description and highlighting relevant provisions of GNSO Procedures on the role and responsibilities of the liaison. - Develop supporting documentation that describes when, how (including frequency) the liaison should engage in the PDP process.
+This may include highlighting the level of engagement for particular milestones in the PDP timeline.
 Support staff to include liaison in scheduling PDP WG leadership team meetings. - Improvement #5 Proposed Implementation Steps - Role description adopted during previous Council SPS (see SPS preparatory materials) - Staff developed a briefing document for new Council liaisons including the role description and highlighting relevant provisions of GNSO Procedures (see SPS preparatory materials) - Council to discuss whether role description is fit for purpose in light of concerns around Chair neutrality and multi-phase PDP structures - Improvement #13 Review of WG Leadership - Description: Despite running possibly for multiple years, there is currently no system in place that allows for the regular review of the functioning of PDP WG leadership teams.
 The Council could run an anonymous survey amongst the PDP WG to obtain feedback on the WG Chair(s) on a regular basis to facilitate its role as a manager of the PDP.
 Similarly, there is no process in place that allows a WG to challenge and/or replace its leadership team.